software-mansion/protostar/website/docs/tutorials/07-testing/03-fuzzing/README.md

 Protostar tests can take parameters which makes such tests to be run in a _fuzzing mode_.
-In this mode, Protostar treats the test case parameters as a specification of the test case, in the form of properties which it should satisfy, and tests that these properties hold in a large number of randomly generated input data.
+In this mode, Protostar treats the test case parameters as a specification of the test case, in the form of properties which it should satisfy, and tests that these properties hold in numerous randomly generated input data.

 This technique is often called _property-based testing_.
 From the perspective of a user, the purpose of property-based testing is to make it easier for the